timholy/FastAnonymous.jl/README.md

 You can see that it's more than 20-fold faster and exhibits no unnecessary memory allocation, and that it's as fast as if we had manually inlined this function.

+## Extensions of core Julia functions

+This package contains versions of `map` and `map!` that are enabled for types.

 ## Inner workings

 The statement `@anon g = x->(x+offset)^2` results in evaluation of the following expression: